jgoh88/travel-planning-and-sharing-app/README.md

 # Create a .env file with the required variables.
 Refer to .env_sample

 # Run application
-$ node index    # or nodemon index if you have nodemon installed.
+$ node server   # or nodemon index if you have nodemon installed.
 This will start the application
 ```

 ## Demo